demisto/content/Packs/FeedGreyNoiseIndicator/Integrations/GreyNoiseIndicator/README.md

 GreyNoise is a cybersecurity platform that collects and analyzes Internet-wide scan and attack traffic.
 With this integration, users can contextualize existing alerts, filter false-positives, identify compromised devices, and track emerging threats.
 This Integration provides a feed of IPv4 Internet Scanners from GreyNoise.
-This integration was integrated and tested with version xx of GreyNoise Indicator Feed.
+This integration was integrated and tested with version 1.0.0 of GreyNoise Indicator Feed.

 ## Configure GreyNoise Indicator Feed on Cortex XSOAR